garystafford/RAKE.Go/README.md

 package main

 import (
+	"fmt"
 	rake "github.com/garystafford/RAKE.go"
-	"fmt"
 )

 func main() {
+	text :=
-	text := `The growing doubt of human autonomy and reason has created a state of moral confusion where man is left without the guidance of either revelation or reason.
-The result is the acceptance of a relativistic position which proposes that value judgements and ethical norms are exclusively matters of arbitrary preference and that no objectively valid statement can be made in this realm...
-But since man cannot live without values and norms, this relativism makes him an easy prey for irrational value systems.`
+	`The growing doubt of human autonomy and reason has created a state of moral confusion where man is left ` + `without the guidance of either revelation or reason.
+The result is the acceptance of a relativistic position ` + `which proposes that value judgements and ethical norms are exclusively matters of arbitrary preference and ` + `that no objectively valid statement can be made in this realm...
+But since man cannot live without values ` + `and norms, this relativism makes him an easy prey for irrational value systems.`

 	candidates := rake.RunRake(text)